Zebra! Zebra!

 Zebra!
 Zebra! is the debut album from Vancouver dance-punk band Fake Shark - Real Zombie! released in Japan on April 25, 2007.
+The band was picked up by a Japanese label for the album release after their music went viral on MySpace.
 Originally meant as an EP, they decided to add a few more songs to make it a full album.
 The album was released internationally on March 11, 2008.